nicpol16/Nic-Pol/_posts/2020-12-09-Grant-Process-Part-Two.md

 These reviews happen on google docs, which I prefer because it allows the reviewer to mark up my document.

-The image below depicts a helpful peer review.
+The image below depicts a helpful peer review for my Grant Narrative.

 ![An example of an in-depth peer review.](https://nicpol16.github.io/Nic-Pol/images/ian.png)